baycom/tfrec/README.md

 The sequence counts from 0 to f for every message and allows to detect missing messages.

-RSSI is the receiver strength (values between 50 and 82).
+RSSI is the receiver strength (usually values between 50 and 85).
 Typically telegrams with RSSI below 55 tend to have errors.
 Please note that in the default auto gain mode RSSI values among different sensors can not be compared.
+Use fixed gain for determining weaker sensors.

 Non-KlimaLoggPro sensors (3143,...) have an additional offset value in the debug output.
 Subtract that from 868250 if you have reception problems (see